S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/governance-meeting.md

 A structured and facilitated meeting with a clear, prioritized [agenda](section:prioritize-backlogs) supports a group in staying focused and productive.
 Adding a [timebox](section:timebox-activities) to each agenda item helps keep discussions on point.
 If certain items take too long to resolve, review their priority and consider whether additional information or resources are needed to progress.

-## The structure of a governance meeting
+## The Structure of a Governance Meeting

 A governance meeting is usually:

 -   facilitated
 -   prepared in advance